§95.1. Possession of firearm or carrying concealed weapon by a person convicted of certain

 of probation, parole, or suspension of sentence and be fined not less than one thousand

 dollars nor more than five thousand dollars.
-Notwithstanding the provisions of R.S.
-14:27,

-imprisoned at hard labor for not more than seven and one-half years and fined not less than
+shall be imprisoned at hard labor for not less than one year nor more than seven and one-half

 C. The provisions of this Section prohibiting the possession of firearms and carrying

-date of completion of sentence, probation, parole, or suspension of sentence.
+for a period of ten years from the date of completion of sentence, probation, parole,

-D. For the purposes of this Section, "firearm" means any pistol, revolver, rifle,
+E. For the purposes of this Section, "firearm" means any pistol, revolver, rifle,

 shotgun, machine gun, submachine gun, black powder weapon, or assault rifle which is